-But Capital One, once known for offering a range of cash back and rewards cards, decided to pre-empt the introduction of the cap on interchange fees - more here - by significantly cutting, or even stopping, their cash back schemes.
+Capital One, once known for offering a range of cash back and rewards cards, decided to pre-empt the introduction of the cap on interchange fees - more here - by withdrawing all their reward cards from sale and significantly cutting, or even stopping, the cash back for existing customers.

 Aspire Elite cardholders weren't excluded.

-Where they could once earn up to 2% via a tiered spending scheme, since June 2015 they've earned a maximum of 0.25%.
+Where they could once earn up to 2% via a tiered spending scheme, from June 2015 they earned a maximum of 0.25%.

-Although the cash back pretty much vanished, they did still offer an extended warranty service, purchase protection, and "price protection", which offered to refund the difference on goods costing more than £50 if they were found at least £50 cheaper elsewhere.
+Although the cash back pretty much vanished, they still offer cardholders an extended warranty service, purchase protection, and "price protection", which offered to refund the difference on goods costing more than £50 if they're found at least £50 cheaper elsewhere.